 In Years 10 & 11, students follow a curriculum designed to prepare them for GCSE examinations and post-16 opportunities.
 Our curriculum includes compulsory (core) and optional elements.
 Our core curriculum subjects are: English Language; English Literature; Mathematics; the Sciences; a Modern Foreign Language.
 We are committed to offering a broad range of optional GCSE subjects so students can pursue their areas of interest.
 In contrast to some schools, we do not currently prescribe that all students study the suite of subjects required to fulfil the EBacc or the Attainment 8 criteria; we believe this allows students to pursue their areas of interest and strength in their examined subjects.

-The Year 9 Parents' Evening will be held on Wednesday 24 February 2021.
+The Year 9 Parents' Evening was held on Wednesday 24 February 2021.

 Parmiter’s offers an extensive academic Sixth Form curriculum, with over 20 different A Level subjects offered.
 All A Level subjects are taught as two year linear courses.
 Alongside their A Level subjects, students attend an introductory programme of Study Skills sessions which leads to an opportunity to take the Extended Project Qualification (EPQ).
 This well respected qualification allows students to further pursue a particular area of interest and develop skills that are directly relevant to and useful for university-level study.